-As noted throughout this report, Davidson acts to ensure that it operates with intention informed by its commitment to leadership and service.
-This is evident through several programs - particularly in its efforts to provide an affordable and accessible education, and through compassionately acknowledging the college's history with slavery.
-In addition to these laudable efforts, Davidson has also synchronized its mission with its academic and scholarly efforts, making community service and experiential learning a core component of the Davidson experience.
-In the past academic year, Davidson participated in more than 400 community-based learning and experiential learning courses, which included the participation of approximately 1,000 undergraduate students.
-It is these types of experiences and initiatives that ensure that Davidson students remain local leaders well beyond their time on-campus, no matter their location, and remain lifelong advocates for Davidson.
-Notably, Davidson's alumni network acts as vocal advocates for Davidson's mission, and act as exemplary civic leaders.
+Davidson's missional commitment to leadership and service can be seen in several programs - particularly in its efforts to provide an affordable and accessible education, and through compassionately acknowledging the college's history with slavery.
+In addition to these laudable efforts, the college has also synchronized its mission with its academic and scholarly efforts, making community service and experiential learning a core component of the Davidson experience.
+In the past academic year, more than 1,000 Davidson students participated in more than 400 community-based learning courses.
+These types of experiences and initiatives ensure that Davidson students remain leaders well beyond their time on-campus, no matter their location, and remain lifelong advocates for Davidson.
+Notably, Davidson's alumni network advocate for Davidson's mission, and act as exemplary civic leaders.
 In addition to that, alumni remain a vital part of Davidson's success - donating approximately \$100 million over the past five academic years.